About NFPA - Board of Directors

 Nita has been a volunteer with Wills for Heroes, Dress for Success, American Foundation for Suicide Prevention, and PACE Center for Girls, Hillsborough for several years.
 She is also Master Guardian ad Litem for the Thirteenth Judicial Circuit in Florida.

-Away from work, Nita can usually be found reading, spending time with her family and their furry family members, a Toy American Eskimo and two Yorkshire Terriers.
+Away from work, Nita can usually be found reading, scrapbooking and spending time with her family and their furry family members, a Toy American Eskimo and two Yorkshire Terriers.

 Vice President & Director of Profession Development